Yoruba people: Group identity

+Other cultural factors which bind the Yoruba people include historic dynastic migrations of royals and the micro migrations of people within the Yoruba cultural space has led to the mixing of people evidenced by the duplication and multiplication of place names and royal titles across Yoruba country.
+Today, places with names containing; Owu, Ifon, Ife, Ado, etc., can be found scattered across Yorubaland regardless of subgroup.
+The same can be observed of certain localized royal titles, e.g. Ajalorun, Owa, and Olu.
+Olofin, the original title of Oduduwa in Ife, is remembered in the lore of most places in Yorubaland.
+Occupational engagements like farming, hunting, crafting, blacksmithing, trading and fishing for the coastal or riparian groups are commonplace.
+Joint customs in greeting, birth, marriage and death, a strong sense of community, urbanism, festivities and a respect for the elderly are also all universal Yoruba concepts.

 Pre-colonial government of Yoruba society

 Government

 Monarchies were a common form of government in Yorubaland, but they were not the only approach to government and social organization.
 The numerous Ijebu kingdom city-states to the west of Oyo and the Egba people communities, found in the forests below Ọyọ's savanna region, were notable exceptions.
 These independent polities often elected a king though real political, legislative, and judicial powers resided with the Ogboni, a council of notable elders.
 The notion of the divine king was so important to the Yoruba, however, that it has been part of their organization in its various forms from their antiquity to the contemporary era.

 During the internecine wars of the 19th century, the Ijebu forced citizens of more than 150 Ẹgba and Owu communities to migrate to the fortified city of Abeokuta.
 Each quarter retained its own Ogboni council of civilian leaders, along with an Olorogun, or council of military leaders, and in some cases, its own elected Obas or Baales.
 These independent councils elected their most capable members to join a federal civilian and military council that represented the city as a whole.
 Commander Frederick Forbes, a representative of the British Crown writing an account of his visit to the city in the Church Military Intelligencer (1853), described Abẹokuta as having "four presidents", and the system of government as having "840 principal rulers or 'House of Lords,' 2800 secondary chiefs or 'House of Commons,' 140 principal military ones and 280 secondary ones."
 He described Abẹokuta and its system of government as "the most extraordinary republic in the world."